dyonende/Scratch-comment-scraper/README.md

 - [csv](https://drive.google.com/drive/folders/1Qo1KzRfSiEqD-69peGp601XMQ59YtF9o?usp=sharing)

 ## tools
-All tools are written in Python
+All tools are written in Python.
 Here only a brief overview of the tools is given.
 For a more complete description please read the Methods section in the thesis.
 Also a complete description of the data can be found there.